Access Copyright: Controversy

-Access Copyright has also started charging universities for e-mailing links to copyrighted information, even in cases where there was no copyrighted material present.
-They are charging the full price for each link e-mailed.
+In 2012, Access Copyright started charging universities for e-mailing links to copyrighted information, even in cases where there was no copyrighted material present.
+They charge a full price for each link e-mailed.

 In late 2019, Access Copyright obtained a court order requiring 300 schools across Canada to supply handouts and lesson plans from the last seven years.
-The demand, intended to find use of copyright material, was described as a 'logistical nightmare'.
+The demand, intended to find use of copyright material, was described as a "logistical nightmare."